Critical Minerals and Energy Intelligence. Stay Ahead.

 The plan, which aims to mobilize €1 trillion (US$1.1 trillion) in spending to cut carbon emissions by 55% by 2030, came into sharper focus for commodity investors after the EU issued its Critical Raw Materials Act (CRM) in March.
 The Act aims to increase the EU’s domestic production of critical raw materials, develop recycling technologies and build strategic partnerships.

-EU raw material demand across all sectors - The Oregon Group - Investment Insights
+EU raw material demand across all sectors - The Oregon Group - Critical Minerals and Energy Intelligence

 It is expected to act as a catalyst to growing demand for critical minerals essential for electric vehicles and lower-carbon energy systems.